All contests are open to writers, worldwide. Each contest is judged blind.

 Final Judge for the Edna St. Vincent Millay Poetry Prize will be announced in September, 2018.

 The Tillie Olsen Short Story Award

 Tillie Olsen was an award-winning short story writer and deeply-committed social activist.
 The Tishman Review is looking for the best story that captures the spirit of not only the writing of Tillie Olsen but her work to make our world a better place.

 Your story must contain no more than 5,000 words in standard manuscript format, paginated and with word count on the first page.
 You may submit as many stories as you wish, but each story must be submitted separately, each with a $15 fee.

-Winner will be announced by July 30th and published in our summer issue.
+Winner will be announced by October 30th and published in our autumn issue.